lumongo/lumongo/README.md

 # LuMongo
 =============
-## Distributed Lucene with Indexes Stored in MongoDB
+## Distributed Realtime Search With Lucene

-LuMongo is a real-time distributed search and storage system.
-LuMongo is designed to scale both vertically and horizontally across servers.
-LuMongo provides the flexibility and power of Lucene queries with the scalability and ease of use of MongoDB.
-By intelligently leveraging MongoDB, LuMongo is able to make Lucene scale without sacrificing Lucene's rich query syntax and without degrading MongoDB's scalability.
+LuMongo is a real-time distributed search and storage system based on Lucene.
+LuMongo is designed from the ground up to scale both vertically and horizontally across servers.
+LuMongo stores Lucene indexes directly into MongoDB.
+Documents can be stored natively into MongoDB.
+When stored natively document can be queried as normal out of MongoDB and use of [Map-Reduce](http://docs.mongodb.org/manual/core/map-reduce/) and the [Aggregation Framework](http://docs.mongodb.org/manual/core/aggregation-introduction/) is possible.</p>

 ## LuMongo is:
 * Realtime